passportxyz/passport-docs/building-with-passport/quick-start-guide.md

 We'll be using the Gitcoin Passport API to do this.
 The API enables everything you need to easily build sybil resistance into your web or mobile application.

 To follow this tutorial, you'll first need to visit [https://scorer.gitcoin.co/](https://scorer.gitcoin.co/).
-Here, you'll create both an API key as well as a Community.

-The Community will be where you declare the scoring mechanism for your app.
+Here, you'll create both an API key as well as a Scorer.
+The Scorer will be where you declare the scoring mechanism for your app.

 #### Application flow